mozilla/gecko-dev/toolkit/crashreporter/docs/index.rst

 - ``MOZ_CRASHREPORTER_RESTART_XUL_APP_FILE`` - If a XUL app file was specified when starting the app it has to be stored in this variable so that the crash reporter client can restart the application.
-- ``MOZ_CRASHREPORTER_STRINGS_OVERRIDE`` - Overrides the path used to load the .ini file holding the strings used in the crash reporter client UI.

 Environment variables used for development
 ------------------------------------------